 Jessie Baylin set out to make a record that sounded timeless and was clearly inspired her musical heroes, but with songs clearly rooted in the present.
 A truly committed artist, she wasn’t afraid to take the longer and harder road to achieve the best possible result.
 Baylin recorded her new album Little Spark on analog tape, forgoing the modern day luxuries of digital multi-tracking.
 Without the ability to punch in or easily make edits, this method of recording requires one perfect take from start to finish.
 In a recent NPR interview she admits the process “was really exhausting sometimes.
 But I think it makes a difference, because there’s a performance on there.”

 All of us at PlayNetwork are looking forward to being treated to another performance, this time in person.
-Check out this video trailer featuring Jessie alongside the producers and musicians behind the album as they work through the recording process.
-It’s amazing to watch music being...
+Check out this video trailer featuring Jessie alongside the producers and...
 Read More

 January 13 - 12